PokemonHacker1337/HackedFlashGames/Games/Cracked/README.md

 Rerouted the sitelock to not care if it isn't running on an approved website.

 Exit Path 2:
 Fixed the crash after the original loading screen (I hope).
 Note: the starting cutscene will never load as it is attempting to grab a video from a website that is no longer around.
+Update: I actually fixed this!
+Flashpoint's solution was to load the video locally, but I rehosted the cutscenes on the Internet Archive and updated the code accordingly.

 Gazzoline:
 Bypassed Kongregate website requirements regarding certain items in the store.